amishsaxena/Yoga-Pose-Estimator/README.md

 # Yoga-Pose-Estimator
-deep learning project to predict 100+yoga poses
+Using deep learning to predict 100+yoga poses from images and videos at 70+ % accuracy and 35+ frames per second.